bosley/truk/docs/language/defer.md

 }
 ```

-If `condition` is true, two defers execute.
-If false, only one defer executes.
+If `condition` is true, the block defer executes when exiting the if block, then the function defer executes at return.
+If false, only the function defer executes.

 ### Defers Don't Execute on Panic